 Britney Spears to publish her memoirs after $15 million deal

-New York, Feb 21 (EFE) .- Britney Spears reached an agreement whereby she will receive 15 million dollars for writing a memoir, in which she will reveal details of her musical career and her contentious relationship with her family, which it includes the legal guardianship of 13 years with which his father had the power to control all aspects of his life.
+Britney Spears has agreed to a $15 million deal to write a memoir revealing details of her music career and contentious relationship with her family, including her 13-year legal guardianship. his father had the power to control every aspect of his life.

 According to Page Six, the 40-year-old Spears reached the deal with publisher Simon & Schuster after a bidding “war” between several companies that wanted to land the predictably lucrative deal.